benwiz/graphics/README.md

 - Now
   - Solar system
-    - Figure out how to move planet around all points on ellipse
     - Draw accurate orbits
+    - Accurate speeds
-    - Figure out how to move planet at accurate speed
+    - Figure out rotation... this is just to make it look good
-    - Figure out rotation
     - Draw asteroid belt as a dotted or dashed circle.
 Will probably need to draw every point.

 - Next